HRAs Are Changing the Way Employers Provide Health Benefits

 Two New HRAs

 There are many types of HRAs available, but we recommend focusing on two particular “flavors” of HRAs that are tracking to completely change the way businesses offer benefits to their teams: the ICHRA and QSEHRA (pronounced “ICK-rah” and “kyoo-SEH-rah” for short).

 ICHRA: Individual Coverage HRA

-ICHRA is the new kid on the block in terms of HRAs (regulations were announced in June 2019) and will be available for employers January 1, 2020.
+ICHRA is the new kid on the block in terms of HRAs.
+Regulations were announced in June 2019 and it’s been available for employers since the beginning of 2020.
 With ICHRA, employees must purchase a qualifying individual health insurance policy or Medicare (Parts A and B, or Part C) in order to participate in the benefit.
 Once employees qualify, they can submit claims for reimbursement.